 As a publicly supported community college, Barstow provides low-cost education; students pay nominal fees at registration.
 To ensure that students are not denied access to a college education, the college offers financial aid to assist with financial obligations.
-Fees are assessed each term and are to be paid online or in Admissions and Records at either the Barstow or Fort Irwin campus The deadline to pay fees is the second Friday of the semester or at the time of registration.
-Fees may be paid to Admissions and Records via cash, check, and money order; VISA, MasterCard, Discover or American Express.
+Fees are assessed each term and are to be paid online or in Admissions and Records at the Barstow campus.
+The deadline to pay fees is the second Friday of the semester or at the time of registration.
+Fees may be paid to Admissions and Records via cash, check, and money order; and through the MyBCC portal using VISA, MasterCard, Discover or American Express.
 Failure to pay fees by the deadline will result in a hold on the student's account.
 Refer to Outstanding Financial Obligations for more information.
 Stopping payment on a check does not constitute a withdrawal from classes and will result in a \$10 charge.